 The Board of Governor's Waiver (BOGW) ensures that no student who is eligible and who wants to attend Mt.
 San Jacinto College is denied entrance because of the enrollment fee.
 To receive a BOGW, a student must be a California resident or be eligible for AB 540, California Non-resident Tuition Exemption, must be either receiving Temporary Assistance to Needy Families (TANF) or Supplemental Social Security or General Assistance, or meet the past year's income criterion.
+Students receiving the BOG Fee Waiver must meet minimum academic and progress standards to remain eligible for the waiver.
 Complete information is available in the Financial Aid Office.